OpenAnswers/panther-docs/panther/rules/yaml.md

 ## When using [docker-compose.yml](https://github.com/OpenAnswers/panther-core/blob/master/docker-compose.yml){:target="_blank"}
-  A docker volume will have been created, the name is comprised of two parts.
+  A Docker volume will have been created, the name is comprised of two parts.

   `<directory-name>_rules_vol`

-  For example if your `docker-compose.yml` is in a directory called `panther` then the docker volume will be called `panther_rules-vol`
+  For example if your `docker-compose.yml` is in a directory called `panther` then the Docker volume will be called `panther_rules-vol`

   e.g.